senbox-org/snap-rut/README.md

 This section explains how to run and debug the S2-RUT processor code from a Java IDE without having to install the plugin into SNAP.

 You will need to install
-* SNAP with the Sentinel-2 Toolbox (S3TBX) from http://step.esa.int/main/download/
+* SNAP with the Sentinel-2 Toolbox (S2TBX) from http://step.esa.int/main/download/
 * PyCharm (Community Edition) IDE from https://www.jetbrains.com/pycharm/download/

 Start PyCharm and select **File / New / Project from Existing Sources**.
 Select the `pom.xml` (Maven project file) in the source directory.
-Leve all default settings as they are and click **Next** until PyCharm asks for the JDK.
+Leave all default settings as they are and click **Next** until PyCharm asks for the JDK.
 Select the installed JDK from above and finish the dialog.

 From the main menu select **Run / Edit Configurations**.
 In the dialog click the **+** (add) button and select **JAR Application**.
 Then the settings are as follows: